jtwleung/Final-Project-ER-Wait-Times/README.md

     * <a href="https://www.cbc.ca/news/canada/calgary/calgary-er-wait-time-tracker-cbc-1.6701714">CBC News Online: How are wait times at your local hospital?
 Track Calgary and area emergency rooms here</a>
     * <a href="https://www.cbc.ca/news/canada/edmonton/edmonton-er-wait-time-tracker-cbc-1.6708480">CBC News Online: How are wait times at your local hospital?
 Track Edmonton and area emergency rooms here</a>

-The CBC's full raw dataset underlying the above news articles has been provided to me courtesy of the CBC for the purposes of this data science program project.
+The CBC's full raw dataset underlying the plots show in the news articles linked above has been provided to me courtesy of the CBC for the purposes of this data science program project.
+My thanks to Robson Fletcher for sharing the dataset.

 ***The raw dataset is not available on this GitHub site.***

 CBC's Journalistic Standards and Practises can be found here.
 Expand the `Data Journalism` dropdown for pertinent information.
 * https://cbc.radio-canada.ca/en/vision/governance/journalistic-standards-and-practices/sources

-My thanks to Robson Fletcher of the CBC for sharing this dataset for my project and analysis.

 ## How Alberta Health Calculates the Wait Times Displayed on their Website